Comedy great Robin Williams hanged himself at home

 "Yesterday, I lost my father and a best friend and the world got a little grayer.
 I will carry his heart with me every day.
 I would ask those that loved him to remember him by being as gentle, kind, and generous as he would be.
 Seek to bring joy to the world as he sought," Zachary Williams, known as Zak, said in a statement on Tuesday.

 Funeral arrangements are pending.
-His body has been released by the coroner in neighbouring Napa County.
+His body has been released by the coroner in neighboring Napa County.

 'THANKS CHIEF'